rdevans87/PWA_BudgetTracker/README.md

 ## Summary

-Unit 18 PWA Homework: Online/Offline Budget Trackers
+Unit 18 PWA Homework: Online/Offline Budget Trackers:

 Budget Tracker is a `Progressive Web Application` that provides added functionality for offline access.
 The user is able to add expenses and deposits to their budget with or without a connection.